Have you ever been in a room or workshop with too much noise?

 Acoustic hangers are used to suspend ceilings and panels from the structure of the building.
-Mounts are used to attaching these ceilings and panels to the walls.
+Mounts are used to attach these ceilings and panels to the walls.

 Resilient channels are installed between the ceiling joists and wall studs to decouple them and prevent vibration transfer.

-When all three of these materials are used together, they can effectively reduce sound transmission and create a more peaceful environment.
+When all three materials are used together, they can effectively reduce sound transmission and create a more peaceful environment.